loftwah/linux-for-pirates/README.md

 In a pirate theme, you could think of HTTP as the system that allows pirates to send and receive messages and information as they sail the seas of the internet.
 Just like a pirate ship uses a flag to communicate with other ships, a website uses HTTP to communicate with a client's web browser.
 When you enter a website's address into your browser, your browser sends an HTTP request to the server hosting the website.
 The server then responds with an HTTP response, which includes the content of the website.

 HTTP is just one of many protocols that make the internet work, but it is an important one because it allows us to access and interact with websites and other online resources.
 Arrr!

+### HTTPS

+HTTPS (Hypertext Transfer Protocol Secure) can be thought of as a way to secure communication between two parties.
+HTTPS is a protocol that is used to transmit data over the internet, and it is designed to provide an additional layer of security on top of the regular HTTP protocol.

+Imagine that two pirates are trying to send messages to each other over the internet, but they are worried that their messages might be intercepted by other pirates or other parties.
+To secure their communication, they could use HTTPS.
+When they use HTTPS, their messages are encrypted, which means that they are transformed into a code that can only be deciphered by the intended recipient.
+This makes it much harder for anyone else to intercept and read the messages, as they would need to have the key to decrypt the code.

+In addition to encryption, HTTPS also provides authentication, which means that it can verify the identity of the sender and the recipient.
+This helps to prevent man-in-the-middle attacks, where a third party tries to intercept and manipulate the communication between two parties.

+Overall, HTTPS is a useful tool for pirates (or anyone else) who want to keep their communication private and secure.
+It can help protect against interception and tampering, and it can also provide reassurance that the messages are actually coming from the intended sender.

+### IP Addresses

+An IP address (Internet Protocol address) can be thought of as a unique identifier that is assigned to each device that is connected to the internet.
+It is a numerical label that is used to identify a specific device, and it is similar to a physical address or a phone number.

+Imagine that a group of pirates are all connected to the same network, and they want to communicate with each other over the internet.
+In order to send messages to a specific pirate, they need to know the pirate's IP address.
+Just like how a physical address tells you where a house is located, an IP address tells you where a device is located on the internet.

+IP addresses are usually assigned by internet service providers (ISPs) or network administrators, and they can be either static (meaning they never change) or dynamic (meaning they are assigned temporarily and can change over time).

+In a pirate theme, you might imagine that each pirate has a unique IP address that they use to communicate with other pirates over the internet.
+They might also use IP addresses to access websites and other online resources, just like how people use IP addresses in the real world.

 ### JSON